abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ![](./deployment-documentation.png)

-We've created two new deployment documents, you can find them under the ["Deployment"](https://docs.abp.io/en/abp/5.3/Deployment/Index) section of our documentation website.

 In the [Deploying to a Clustered Environment](https://docs.abp.io/en/abp/5.3/Deployment/Clustered-Environment) documentation, we've documented the topics that you should consider when you are developing your application to a clustered environment and explained how you can deal with these topics in your ABP-based application.

 ### Other News